Meet Melanie Watson

-Melanie Watson is an assistant professor in the biomedical engineering department in Trine University’s Allen School of Engineering & Computing.
-After graduating from Louisiana Tech University with a Bachelor of Science in biomedical engineering, Watson worked as a clinical engineer for Glenwood Regional Medical Center in West Monroe, La.
-Later, she went back to Louisiana Tech to earn a doctorate focusing on biomimetic microfluidics devices involving bionanotechnology and biomaterials aspects.
+I am an associate professor in the biomedical engineering department in Trine University’s Allen School of Engineering & Computing.
+After graduating from Louisiana Tech University with a Bachelor of Science in biomedical engineering, I worked as a clinical engineer for Glenwood Regional Medical Center in West Monroe, Louisiana.
+Later, I went back to Louisiana Tech to earn a doctorate focusing on biomimetic microfluidics devices involving bionanotechnology and biomaterials aspects.

-In 2015, Watson joined Trine University’s biomedical engineering faculty and developed a relationship with the innovation one program.
-Her passion for teaching is based on inspiring students to develop their own medical technologies to improve healthcare on a global level.
+In 2015, I joined Trine University’s biomedical engineering faculty and developed a relationship with Trine innovation 1.
+My passion for teaching is based on inspiring students to develop their own medical technologies to improve healthcare on a global level.

-Born on the bayou in northeast Louisiana, she grew up with a deep appreciation for spicy food, great music and southern colloquialisms.
-Outside of the classroom, she loves spending time with her family, riding motorcycles, and playing the drums and trumpet.
+Born on the bayou in northeast Louisiana, I grew up with a deep appreciation for spicy foods, great music and Southern colloquialisms.
+Outside of the classroom, I love spending time with my family, riding motorcycles and playing the drums.